 This provision is known as the rule of “special territorial jurisdiction” (or “special jurisdiction” for short), as opposed to the rule of ‘general territorial jurisdiction’ in the CPL, which establishes the defendant’s domicile as the basis for jurisdiction.

 Pursuant to Art.
 276, para.
-1, Chinese courts may exercise jurisdiction over foreign-related disputes (except those involving identity relationships) brought against defendants domiciled abroad, provided that one of the five venues listed above is located within the territory of China.
+1, Chinese courts may exercise jurisdiction over foreign-related disputes (except those involving identity relationships) brought against defendants domiciled abroad, provided that one of the six venues listed above is located within the territory of China.
 The predecessor of this Article is Art.
 272 of the 2021 CPL.

 The most significant highlight of this Article (or possibly of this Amendment) lies in the addition of the second paragraph.
-This paragraph introduces the principle of proper connection for the first time – Chinese courts may exercise jurisdiction over foreign-related disputes if the disputes have other proper connections with China, regardless of whether the aforementioned five venues are within the territory of China.
+This paragraph introduces the principle of proper connection for the first time – Chinese courts may exercise jurisdiction over foreign-related disputes if the disputes have other proper connections with China, regardless of whether the aforementioned six venues are within the territory of China.
 What constitutes a “proper connection” is left to the discretion of Chinese judges.

 One thing is for sure, this new provision aims to expand the jurisdiction of Chinese courts over foreign-related civil and commercial cases.